 The school offers an interest free payment plan for the Practical Nursing Program Tuition.
-Student shall pay \$3900 before the first day of the start of the program and make a monthly minimum payment of \$995.
-All financial obligations must be met prior to graduation from the program.
+Students using the payment plan shall pay 25% of the tuition cost at the beginning of each phase of program and three (3) equal installment payments for each phase of the program.
+Tuition for each phase must be paid before the start of the next phase.
 Payment is due by the 4th of each month and can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
 There will be a \$35.00 return check fee.
 Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.

-Payment plan: 50% of the Semester Tuition is due 7 calendar days prior to 1st day of Class and Balance 50% of Semester Tuition is paid by the 8th week of each Semester.
-All financial obligations must be met prior to graduation from the program.
+The school offers an interest free payment plan for the LPN to RN Transition Program.
+Students using the payment plan shall pay 50% of the semester tuition seven (7) calendar days prior to start of class and the balance 50% of the semester tuition shall be paid by the eighth (8th) week of each semester.
 Payment can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
 There will be a \$35.00 return check fee.
 Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.